JBoss EAP / WildFly classloading explained

 Finding the isolation level

-The general rule is that on JBoss AS 7, every deployed application module is isolated from other modules; this means that, by default, it does not have visibility on the AS modules, nor the AS modules have visibility on the application.
+The general rule is that every deployed application module is isolated from other modules; this means that, by default, it does not have visibility on the AS modules, nor the AS modules have visibility on the application.

 Using the application server modules is, however ,pretty easy and can be summarized in a simple sentence: add a dependency to the required module and the AS will use it.
 The application server automatically adds dependencies, or they need to be signaled by the user: